Radish Microgreen Nutrition: How Good Are Radish Microgreens For You?

 Antioxidants are molecules that can reduce or prevent cellular damage caused by unstable molecules known as free radicals.

-Free radicals form in the body either from normal essential metabolic processes such as digestion or external sources such as exposure to X-rays, ozone, cigarette smoking, air pollutants, industrial chemicals, ultraviolet light, or other external environmental stressors.
+Free radicals form in the body from normal essential metabolic processes such as digestion or external sources such as exposure to X-rays, ozone, cigarette smoking, air pollutants, industrial chemicals, ultraviolet light, or other external environmental stressors.

 Free radicals can cause inflammatory conditions, stroke, heart disease, cancer, immune deficiency, and other conditions.